 Appropriate lighting is essential in warehouses because it helps preserve the quality of the items stored and helps workers do their jobs safely.
-Because the eyes process about 80 percent of information in an individual’s surroundings, lighting aids in efficient and accurate performance.
+Because the eyes process about 80 percent of the information in an individual’s surroundings, lighting aids in efficient and accurate performance.
 Good lighting enhances the overall wellbeing that workers feel, particularly in those who do shift work.
 Appropriate lighting also helps minimize capital expenses and maintenance costs.

 When cold storage lighting is poor, workers may experience eye fatigue and straining that could lead to headaches, visual problems, an increase in errors, and an increased probability of accidents.
-Lighting problems (e.g., flickering, glare, poorly distributed light, insufficient lighting and improper contrast) may also contribute to feelings of stress, psychological distress, low morale and disturbances to sleep-wake cycles.
+Lighting problems (e.g., flickering, glare, poorly distributed light, insufficient lighting, and improper contrast) may also contribute to feelings of stress, psychological distress, low morale, and disturbances to sleep-wake cycles.

-Lighting solutions in cold storage facilities must be durable enough to withstand the environmental conditions they’re exposed to, such as cool or freezing temperatures, humidity and vibrations.
+Lighting solutions in cold storage facilities must be durable enough to withstand the environmental conditions they’re exposed to, such as cool or freezing temperatures, humidity, and vibrations.
 At the same time, they must comply with federal and local safety, fire and materials codes.

 The Illumination Engineering Society of North America recommends the following illumination levels for warehouse and industrial applications: